mesnitu/EasyPopulate-4.0/admin/includes/modules/ep4bookx/readme.md

 ### Know Issues

-If you've never worked with this csv importers , be aware that "Author A" it's different than "Author  A ", or even more spaces of garbage, that sometimes are present in excel, calc, csv files.
+If you've never worked with this csv importers, be aware that "Author A" it's different than "Author  A ", or even more spaces of garbage, that sometimes are present in excel, calc, csv files.

 **NOTE** While EP4 shines for style simplicity, EP4Bookx comes with some stylesheets and jquery.
 Has of EP4Bookx 0.9.9rc2, it's using the already present zencart bootstrap